 The FinCEN Report 114 MUST be electronically filed and received by the US Treasury no later than April 15 of each year following the calendar year being reported.
-An extension to October 15 is granted automatically.
+As of 2017 there is an extension available.
 Information on how to enroll and e-file can be found at the Bank Secrecy Act (BSA) E-Filing System web site.
 The address is: http://bsaefiling.fincen.treas.gov/main.html.

 Alternatively, your Cross Border Tax Specialist can prepare and e-file your FBAR on your behalf.